alcy/perf-cal-2020/pcal20.md

 ## The Punchline

 Now you can see the meaning of my title.
-It's not about performance in most cases because scaling is taken care of automagically&mdash;more or less.
+It's not about performance in most cases because scaling is taken care of automagically by the AWS cloud.
 Nobody was more surprised by this result than me.
 This Tomcat application is scaling maximally.
-The throttling at N = 300 threads is a consequence of the Auto Scaling policy that CPU busy not exceed 75% on any EC2 instance.
+The throttling at N = 300 threads is a consequence of the Auto Scaling policy whereby CPU utilization was not exceed 75% on any EC2 instance.

-So, what is it all about?
+So, if it's not about performance, what is it all about?
 It's about cost or, more formally, capacity planning.
-It's about serious ROI.
-Applying standard performance tuning exploits generally only achieves minimal ROI.
+It's about hard-core ROI.
+Applying standard performance tuning exploits will generally not gain much ROI.
-On another level, this is nothing new.
-Decades ago, expensive monolithic mainframe computers literally charged your department budget when you ran an application.
-Back then, mainframe CPU cycles cost big bucks!
+From a totally different perspective, this is nothing new.
+Decades ago, expensive monolithic mainframe computers literally charged your departmental budget when you ran an application, e.g., billing.
+Back then, mainframe MIPS cost big bucks!
-The cloud is the new mainframe (see Ref.
+**The cloud is the new mainframe** (see Ref.
 3).

 ![](fig4.png)
 <figcaption><b>Figure 4: AWS infrastructure capacity lines</b><p></figcaption>

-When it comes to the cloud, one really needs thoroughly understand how Amazon charges for capacity.
-That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, AWS lambda serverless microservices, and how they relate to capacity consumption.
-See the schematic representation AWS capacity lines in Figure 4.
+When it comes to the cloud, one really needs to thoroughly understand how Amazon charges for capacity.
+That involves understanding the cost differentials for reserved instances, demand instances, spot instances and more recently, AWS lambda serverless microservices, and how all that relates to the cost of capacity consumption.
+See Figure 4.
 The same observation applies to Google GCP and Microsoft Azure cloud services.

 As any MBA will attest, it's not really possible to do a proper cost-benefit analysis without combining [measurements with models](https://perfdynamics.blogspot.com/2009/06/data-models-insight.html).
 In this case, capacity models like the PDQ model described above.

-Coming back to the "knee" in Figure 1 or the "ankle" in Figure 2, it should be noted that they are a consequence of the A/S policy: if the EC2 instance CPU busy exceeds 75%, spin up additional VMs and rebalance the incoming mobilerequest load.
+Returning to the "knee" in Figure 1 or the "ankle" in Figure 2, it should be noted that they are a consequence of the A/S policy: if the EC2 instance CPU busy exceeds 75%, spin up additional VMs and rebalance the incoming mobile request load.
 There's no way Linux understands how to do such a thing.
 The Linux scheduler will simply shovel more threads onto CPU until it approaches
 100% busy, i.e., until the CPU cores saturate.
 (I'm ignoring *cgroups*, which are not applicable here) So, the discontinuous knee in X(N) is actually a *pseudo-saturation* effect due to the A/S policy being invoked.